Bodhidharma’s Definition Of Zen Practice

 Zen Practice is the skin, bone and marrow of the Buddha’s teaching.
 It cuts through the vines and briars which have long entangled us.

-As Bodhidharma pointed out, Zen is not based on intellectual pursuits, and is unattainable to those who attempt to understand it via mere scholarly persuits.
+As Bodhidharma pointed out, Zen is not based on intellectual pursuits, and is unattainable to those who attempt to understand it via mere sophism.
 However, some will push forward with tenacity and perseverance, and these students will realize the wondrous joy of the Dharma.
 Zen Practice is for those who must know the truth, and are willing to push through the many obstacles that are the catalysts to awakening.